 I’ve been using dryer balls for quite a while and they are a great alternative to dryer sheets but what are they?

-Wool dryer balls are felted balls of wool that bounce around inside your dryer with your clothes.
+Wool dryer balls are felted wool balls that bounce around inside your dryer with your clothes.

-They soften clothing, decrease dry time, reduce static, and can even add scents.
-These are just a few of the benefits of dryer balls but it’s certainly not an all inclusive list.
+They soften clothing, decrease drying time, reduce static, and can even add scents.
+These are just a few of the benefits of dryer balls but it’s certainly not an all-inclusive list.

 Aluminum Foil